Witold Smętek: Gender controversy and transition

 Due to his looks and silhouette, Smętek was mistaken for a boy ever since childhood.
 With time, suspicions, remarks and rumors about Smętek's gender grew, especially given the athlete's custom of changing alone in the locker room.
 Not only other athletes but also cabaret artists, press columnists and satirists became interested.
-In 1934, Smętek left ŁKS Łódź and moved to Kalisz, but a year later he moved to Warsaw, where he started training at the Warszawianka club and working at the PZL aircraft factory.
+In 1934, Smętek left ŁKS Łódź and moved to Kalisz, but a year later he moved to Warsaw, where he started training at the KS Warszawianka club and working at the PZL aircraft factory.
 However, Smętek was still the focus of the press.
 In 1935, he won the bronze medal in 4 × 200 meters relay at the national championship.
-In June 1936 he took second place in the Warsaw championship in the 800 metres, and in 1937 he became the Polish table tennis champion.
+In June 1936, he took second place in the Warsaw championship in the 800 metres, and, in 1937, he became the Polish table tennis champion.

-In 1935 Smętek was suspected to be intersex, and year later the press wrote about his supposed plans to undergo transition, which was denied by the athlete.
+In 1935, Smętek was suspected to be intersex, and year later the press wrote about his supposed plans to undergo transition, which was denied by the athlete.
 Jan Szeląg joked in the satirical Szpilki, that the Smętek-related articles were a ploy by Melchior Wańkowicz, supposedly promoting his new book Na tropach Smętka (Tracing Smętek).

 In October 1936, Smętek went for a private examination at the VI Gynecological Ward of the Infant Jesus Hospital in Warsaw, during which his intersexuality was confirmed, and Smętek decided to undergo sex reassignment surgery.
 Smętek initially withheld this information from the media, but on 14 April 1937, he issued a press statement on the matter, announcing that he would undergo surgery the following week.
 The information caused a further surge in interest in him.

 On 19 April, Smętek reported to the Infant Jesus Hospital, and the surgery was performed on 23 April.
 After the operation, Smętek gave an interview to several journalists and announced that he would be named Witold Stanisław, but some sources incorrectly mention the name Józef.
 In May, he underwent another surgery related to gender reassignment.
 In the same year was called to the medical commission of the Supplementary Command in Łódź, but he was not drafted into the army.
 On 21 September 1937, the District Court in Kalisz approved the change of his personal data from "Zofia Smętek" to "Witold Stanisław Smętek".